scionproto-contrib/jpan/doc/Design.md

 - Use Junit 5.
 - Use Google style guide for code
 - We use custom exceptions.
-However, to make the API as compatible with standard networking API as possible, our Exceptions extend either IOException or RuntimeExcdeption.
+However, to make the API as compatible with standard networking API as possible, our Exceptions extends either IOException or RuntimeException.

 ## Paths